-I no longer am a theistic evolutionist.
+I still affirm evolutionary science, but I no longer am a theistic evolutionist.
 Since I first became public in my work, I have never been intent on evangelizing evolution.
 For this reason, I am not well defined as an “evolutionist.”
 My worldview does not rest on evolution; it rests on Jesus, the one who rose from the dead.
 I am not well defined as a “theist” either, because I see great evil in this world justified by generic (and specific) theism; and I follow Jesus, who is much greater than theism.

 A confessing scientist makes two mutually-reinforcing confessions at the same time, a dual confession.

 - I confess Jesus is Lord, reordering my view of all things, including science.
 God makes Himself known with evidence, by raising Jesus from the dead; this is how I know that God exists, is good, and wants to be known.

 - I confess what I have seen in science; whether or not evolution is ultimately true, the plain reading of genomes is that we evolved from common ancestors with the great apes.

 This dual confession is self-reinforcing, simultaneously unsettling to and building trust with most factions of the Creation War, including those in both the religious and scientific communities.
 This confession is in public, so it carries risk.
 Centered on Jesus, and truthful, it is even offered by young earth creationists.
 It reveals a God that has no need of false witness and delights in truth.
 Let us remember, nothing in science, not even evolution, threatens the One who rose from the dead.